 Understand the impact of economic and policy changes on your tax revenue

 Bottom line?
-Basic models that look only at a local or national geography without incorporating global impacts are insufficient to reliably predicting revenue.
+Basic trend models that take a one-dimensional view of geographies without holistically incorporating local, national and global impacts and perspective are insufficient to reliably predicting government revenues.